maricn/logback-slack-appender/README.md

 # Logback Slack appender

+## STATUS UPDATE 2024-02-18
+Check out https://github.com/cyfrania/logback-slack-appender for up-to-date version (https://github.com/maricn/logback-slack-appender/issues/38).

 ### UNMANTAINED
-I don't have time to take care and maintain this project.
-I don't use logback on any of my projects anymore.
+I don't have time to take care and maintain this project anymore as I don't use logback on any of my projects.
 If anyone wants to have their fork linked from here, or to take over this repo, drop an issue.
+Take a look at a newer fork https://github.com/cyfrania/logback-slack-appender.
 Thanks for your support so far!

 This is a simple [Logback](http://logback.qos.ch/) appender which pushes logs to [Slack](https://slack.com/) channel.